Gravydigger/blog/src/content/post/arch-install/index.md

 # systemctl enable wpa_supplicant.service
 ```

-We also need to setup the DHCP client if your using Wi-Fi, which we'll do with `iwd`.
+We also need to setup the DHCP client if you're using Wi-Fi, which we'll do with `iwd`.
 Create a new file at `/etc/iwd/main.conf`, and add the following to the file:

 ```
 [General]